Git: use --encoding=UTF-8 in "git log"

 We need to consider Ruby 1.9 compatibity.

-#2 Updated by Vitaliy Ischenko almost 9 years ago
+#2 Updated by Vitaliy Ischenko about 9 years ago

 There is config option i18n.logOutputEncoding (per repository) in git which stores encoding for log output with git-log.